According to the stats, 85% of the US population consumes at least one caffeinated beverage daily.

 What’s the Difference Between Caffeine Pills and Coffee?

-And caffeine powder, with potentially even more hazardous toxic effects after consuming 0.15 tablespoons, contains around 1,200 milligrams of caffeine.
+With potentially even more hazardous toxic effects after consuming 0.15 tablespoons, caffeine powder contains around 1,200 milligrams of caffeine.

 Unlike coffee or tea, pills can contain natural or synthetic caffeine, fillers, emulsifiers, coloring agents, and other additives.